-Voluntary.
-Voluntary cost share occurs when the sponsor does not require a portion of the project costs to be committed and paid for from another source in the FOA, but the PI voluntarily proposes a portion of the costs to be committed and paid for from another source.
+The sponsor does not require a portion of the project costs to be committed and paid for from another source in the FOA, but the PI voluntarily proposes a portion of the costs to be committed and paid for from another source.
 Sometimes, voluntary cost share is proposed because it is deemed as giving the proposal a competitive advantage.
 The PI is required to discuss voluntary cost share with the Division Chair, ADR, and Assistant Dean for Finance and Administration.
 The source of funds for the cost share commitment must be identified and approved in advance.